-Cathedral Notre-Dame de Puy
+Cathedral of Notre-Dame de Puy

 The cathedral contains many spectacular effects

-- St. Honorat, St. Clement, and St..
-Lambert, altarpiece by Louis Brea
+- St. Honorat, St. Clement and St. Lambert, altarpiece by Louis Brea.

-- The organ dates from 1855 and was made by Toulouse organ builder De Jungh
+- The organ dates from 1855 and was made by Toulouse organ builder De Jungh.

-- Saint-Paul’s death painted by Charles Nègre (1820-1880, photographer from Grasse)
+- Death of Saint-Paul painted by Charles Nègre (1820-1880, photographer from Grasse).

-The cathedral is today a national monument.
+Today, the cathedral is a national monument.

 By Tommy Sverre / 2021

-Photo gallery:
+Image gallery:

 Altarpiece by Louis Brea